hansSchall/slip-ts/README.md

 Inspired by https://github.com/colinbdclark/slip.js, rewritten in TypeScript and enhanced to support AsyncIterators.

-Staring with version 1.1.0 a newer and faster implementation is used.
+Starting with version 1.1.0 a newer and faster implementation is used.

 ## Installation